jaydenlin/node-async-require-loader/README.md

 ### Concept
 I made up the file with `.ajs` extention.
 * Only for loader to recognize the file.
-* The file only write down the remote url.
+* The file contents is only a remote url.
-* webpack will fetch the contents to build codes.
+* webpack will fetch the contents by the remote url to build codes.

 ### Basic Usage